 Sleep problems can be managed with psychological therapy, depending on the severity.
 For those who experience clinically severe insomnia, they may need to seek medical treatment, which can be combined with therapy.
 Studies reported that medical treatment combined with therapy can be effective for the long term.
 Mild to moderate Insomnia can be managed with psychological therapy.
 The particular therapy that is available is Cognitive Behaviour Therapy for Insomnia (CBT-I).
 CBT-I is scientifically and empirically proven to be effective.
 However, in general, many are not aware of this therapy.

-Our Psychotherapist, Dr. Yasmin is equipped in helping individuals to manage sleep problems through CBT-I therapy.
+Dr. Yasmin is a psychotherapist who is equipped in helping individuals to manage sleep problems through CBT-I therapy.
 Dr. Yasmin is a Lecturer and a Psychotherapist who is a Certified Cognitive Behaviour Therapist and has done vast research on insomnia and psychological intervention to treat Insomnia and has conducted numerous workshops on managing Insomnia.

 In brief, the therapy includes: